nishantThosar/core-python/README.md

 GIT cloning

 1)Go to repo
 2)Copy the ssh by clicking "code" (green button)

-3)Now go to the file where you want to clone the git repo

-4)Open terminal at that path and type "git clone ssh_that_you_copied"

-5)Now the repo will be copied to your local maching at that path in which you opend the terminal.
+3)Now go to the file where you want to clone the git repo 4)Open terminal at that path and type "git clone ssh_that_you_copied" 5)Now the repo will be copied to your local maching at that path in which you opend the terminal.

 To list the branch of GIT type "git branch"
-To make a new branch "git checkout -b branch_name" //This will also switch to a new branch
+To make a new branch "git checkout -b branch_name" //This will also switch to a new branch To get the changes of file "git status"

+Commands to push the files on GITHub
+1)